AnurupaK/Google-Simulator/README.md

 ### 📂 Dynamic File Handling
 - **Uploads:** PDF files are stored in the `uploads/` folder for processing and analysis.

+### LangChain 🔗
+- It is used for integrating various AI models and frameworks, enabling seamless interactions between different services in the Aether Seek application.
+It orchestrates the communication between models like Llama 3, Whisper, Gemini, and Mixtral to provide a cohesive user experience.

+### Ollama 🌐
+- It provides robust embedding capabilities, utilizing the Llama 3 model to enhance the application's performance in handling text and queries.
+It allows Aether Seek to effectively create and manage embeddings, improving search and response accuracy.

 ### 🐋 Fully Dockerized
 - The entire application, including all AI services and the backend, is containerized using Docker.
 This ensures consistency, scalability, and easy deployment.